9-1-19-48A: POLICY 48 (ABSOLUTE) VOLUNTARY DEFENSIBLE SPACE:

 5. Each property that is the subject of an application for the voluntary creation of defensible space shall be reviewed individually, and the location and other physical characteristics of the property shall be considered.
 Without limiting the generality of the preceding provisions, the director shall consider the property's proximity to a roadway, parking lot, and other similar areas that create fuel firebreaks.
 Similarly, large tracts of open space and forest service land that may require larger buffers shall be considered.

-D. The following specific standards apply to the creation of defensible space within zone one:
+E. Immediate Zone: The following specific standards apply to the creation of defensible space within the immediate zone (0 feet – 5 feet):

 1. Healthy trees, shrubs, and other landscaping materials that provide visual buffers shall be preserved if they are well spaced so as to reduce the risk of a fire spreading to other vegetation or structures, but shall be pruned to remove dead branches.